 First, spread a couple of spoonfuls of the sauce (I like to avoid the meat chunks for the bottom later) across the bottom of the baking dish, so that lasagna noodles don’t stick.
 Next, add a layer of lasagna noodles, followed by one-third of the ricotta, about 1/2 c. of the mozzarella, and about a quarter of the meat sauce.
 Do this two more times, so that you have 3 complete layers.

 Add the final layer of lasagna noodles.
 If you have extra ricotta, you can add it here.
 Otherwise, top with remaining meat sauce, remaining mozzarella, and the grated Parmesan cheese.
 Feel free to add a little extra of either or both cheeses, if lasagna is not sufficiently covered.

-Bake covered with aluminum foil for 30 minutes.
+Bake in preheated oven covered with aluminum foil for 30 minutes.
 Remove foil and bake for another 15 minutes, until sauce is bubbly and cheese is melted and starting to brown.
 Remove from oven and allow to stand for 15 minutes before serving.

 Serve hot with a side salad and your favorite fresh bread or garlic bread.